cqb13/Numby-hack/README.md

 Better Place          || Allows you to place blocks in weird ways Bayblade              || People see you spin
-Bonemeal Aura         || Automatically bonemeal crops around the player Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles FloRida               || Makes you spin and look cool
+Bonemeal Aura         || Automatically bonemeal crops around the player Chat Encryption       || Encrypts messages using a user-provided key Condition Toggle      || Toggles modules based on conditions Confetti              || Changes the color of totem pop particles FloRida               || Makes you spin and look cool